troldal/OpenXLSX/README.md

 Visual Studio 2017 should also work, but hasn't been tested.

 ## Build Instructions
 OpenXLSX uses CMake as the build system (or build system generator, to be exact).
 Therefore, you must install CMake first, in order to build OpenXLSX.
 You can find installation instructions on www.cmake.org.

-If you use CMake for your own project, you can add the OpenXLSX source tree as a subdirectory to your own project.
+The OpenXLSX library is located in the OpenXLSX subdirectory to this repo.
+The OpenXLSX subdirectory is a self-contained CMake project; if you use CMake for your own project, you can add the OpenXLSX folder as a subdirectory to your own project.
 Alternatively, you can use CMake to generate make files or project files for a toolchain of your choice.
 Both methods are described in the following.

 ### Integrating into a CMake project structure

-By far the easiest way to use OpenXLSX in your own project, is to use CMake yourself, and then add the entire OpenXLSX source tree as a subdirectory to the source tree of your own project.
+By far the easiest way to use OpenXLSX in your own project, is to use CMake yourself, and then add the OpenXLSX folder as a subdirectory to the source tree of your own project.
 Several IDE's support CMake projects, most notably Visual Studio 2019, JetBrains CLion, and Qt Creator.
 If using Visual Studio, you have to specifically select 'CMake project' when creating a new project.

+The main benefit of including the OpenXLSX library as a source subfolder, is that there is no need to locate the library and header files specifically; CMake will take care of that for you.
+Also, the library will be build using the same configuration (Debug, Release etc.) as your project.
+In particular, this a benefit on Windows, where is it not possible to use Release libraries in a Debug project (and vice versa) when STL objects are being passed through the library interface, as they are in OpenXLSX.
+When including the OpenXLSX source, this will not be a problem.

 By using the `add_subdirectory()` command in the CMakeLists.txt file for your project, you can get access to the headers and library files of OpenXLSX.
-OpenXLSX can generate two targets; a shared library (OpenXLSX-shared) and a static library (OpenXLSX-static).
-You can use them like so:
+OpenXLSX can generate either a shared library or a static library.
+By default it will produce a shared library, but you can change that in the OpenXLSX CMakeLists.txt file.
+The library is located in a namespace called OpenXLSX; hence the full name of the library is `OpenXLSX::OpenXLSX`.

+Th following snippet is a minimum CMakeLists.txt file for your own project, that includes OpenXLSX as a subdirectory.
+Note that the output location of the binaries are set to a common directory.
+On Linux and MacOS, this is not really required, but on Windows, this will make your life easier, as you would otherwise have to copy the OpenXLSX shared library file to the location of your executable in order to run.

 ```cmake
 cmake_minimum_required(VERSION 3.15)